“Boundless sea, honey love and a sacred fire.

 It was early Summer of 1994 and I was stationed in Texas.
 I went to Austin, Texas for the my second open poetry reading.
 I was trying to live the Hemingway life.
 The strong drink, loud song and delightful beautiful dancing ladies in the untamed taverns of Austin.

 I have loved Texas since I arrived in the late Spring of 1993.
 I landed in Austin on a rainy night and Fifth street was alive and well.
 Fifth street song and drink made perfect place for a man who didn’t want to be saved.
 I didn’t care if I found heaven or hell and somehow I landed on my feet in Texas.
 I went to war to find peace and salvation.
 War taught me.
-No-one wins in war.
+No-one win in war.
 I was stationed in California for two years and California taught me.
 Restless mind is a dead mind.
 I challenge the Pacific ocean by suicide boarding the Winter storms and I free-climbed the California fault line finding hidden waterfalls and beautiful places.
-Both ocean and fault line was kind to me.
+Both ocean and fault line were kind to me.
 Allowed me find peace in the gifts of nature.

 I became the street poet roaming Pacific Grove and Monterey.
 I roamed highway one seeking new place and the unknown.
 California awoke me from my slumber and search for early death.
 I read and wrote poetry from Big Sur to San Francisco.
 Poets, writers and musicians were hiding in safe places and I befriended many.

 In Texas.
 I fell into her bosom.
 I loved the drink, the country dance and the Texas girls.
 Tonight I was reading at the yearly downtown poetry reading.
 A hundred writers and many people gathered to hear the words of the brave Poets and writers.
 I was the back-up Poet.
 If someone didn’t show-up.
 I would read.
 Me and two young girls were sitting and listening to the readers.
 They told me their names were Helen and Sue.
 Both were college students and they wanted conversation.
 I told them.
 My name is Johnnie and was good to have met them.
 Both girls had ivory skin, bold charm and their eyes filled with delight waiting to be heard.
 Helen asked me for a poem.
 I asked her.
-An old one or a new one?
+A old one or a new one?
 Helen smiled in a blissful way and she asked for a poem about boundless sea, honey love and a sacred fire.